Singapore Employment Pass: A Quick Guide & Update 2020

 Due to this concession and flexibility, the Ministry of Manpower has imposed strict yet subjective criteria in terms of the quality of the candidate and the background of the employer eligible to hire foreigners holding such a pass.

-The other 2 passes are the Personalised Employment Pass (PEP), and Entrepreneurial Pass (EntrePass) which have an even more stringent requirements than the Singapore Employment Pass.
+The other 2 passes are the Personalised Employment Pass (PEP), and Entrepreneurial Pass (EntrePass) have an even more stringent requirements than the Singapore Employment Pass.

 Recently Introduced criterions for Singapore Employment Pass (EP)